-A Teacher Detention (level one detention) is a sanction applied by subject teachers for reasons connected to classroom management (issues with homework/lateness/behaviour).
+A Teacher Detention (Level One Detention) is a sanction applied by subject teachers for reasons connected to classroom management (issues with homework/lateness/ behaviour).
 The duration is fifteen minutes, and these detentions take place at lunchtime;

-A School Detention (level two detention) is a sanction applied by Year Heads, the Deputy-Principal or the Principal for a particular incident or particular incidents of serious misbehaviour, for patterns of misbehaviour in or out of class time, and any breaches of the Code of Behaviour judged to merit this sanction.
-Level two detentions take place for an hour or two hours after school;
+A School Detention (Level Two Detention) is a sanction applied by Student Support Co-ordinators, the Deputy-Principal or the Principal for a particular incident or particular incidents of serious misbehaviour, for patterns of misbehaviour in or out of class time, and any breaches of the Code of Behaviour judged to merit this sanction.
+Level two detentions take place for an hour or two hours after school on Wednesday or Friday.

-A Management Detention (level three detention) is a sanction applied by the Deputy Principal or Principal for persistent behavioural issues or particularly serious breaches of the Code of Behaviour.
+A Management Detention (Level Three Detention) is a sanction applied by the Deputy Principal or Principal for persistent behavioural issues/ particularly serious breaches of the Code of Behaviour/ repeated absence from Level Two Detentions.
 These detentions take place on Saturday mornings and are four hours in length.

-In the case of out of school hours detentions (Wednesdays and Saturdays), parents/guardians will be informed of the following:
+In the case of out of school hours detentions (Wednesdays, Fridays and Saturdays), parents/guardians will be informed of the following:

-- The reason for the detention

-- The date, time and location of detention
+- The reason for the detention - The date, time and location of detention

-- Request for the signature of a parent/guardian